Crescent Nebula

 NGC 6888 formed as a result of the evolution of the Wolf-Rayet star WR 136, located at its center.
 This star was born as a luminous and hot O-type supergiant around 4.5 million years ago.
 The nebula’s formation began about 250,000 years ago, when the massive central star transitioned from the red giant phase to that of a Wolf-Rayet star.

-At this stage of the star’s evolution, its outer envelope was ejected by a powerful stellar wind—its estimated intensity can be illustrated by noting that, every 10,000 years, WR 136 lost an amount of mass comparable to that of the Sun.
-This stellar wind impacted the surrounding gas left over from a previous phase, compressing it into a series of complex shells and further ionizing it via intense ultraviolet radiation.
+At this stage of the star’s evolution, its outer envelope was expelled by a powerful stellar wind.
+Its estimated intensity can be illustrated by the fact that every 10,000 years WR 136 lost an amount of mass comparable to that of the Sun.
+This stellar wind impacted the surrounding gas left from an earlier phase, compressing it into a series of complex shells and further ionizing it through intense ultraviolet radiation.

 It is projected that, as WR 136 nears the end of its life cycle, it will explode as a supernova within the next million years.